Ottohesten/02466-Cell-Profiling/README.md

 **dataset_tools.py** contains helper classes and functions for loading and spliting the data into train, test and val split

+**inference.py** used in conjunction with plotting to generate samples and plot them

 ## How to train a model
 ### VAE
 Main file to train a model is **train.py** In the file there is a line: